dasdom/dasdom.github.io/_posts/2026-05-08-why-i-still-dont-use-ai.md

 I still don't get it.

 I try not to use AI for coding.
-It's getting harder every day because employers believe that they can save truck loads of money when everyone is reading code instead of writing code.
+It's getting harder every day because people believe that they can save truck loads of money when everyone is reading code instead of writing code.

 For me there are several reasons to avoid this new kind of software development.
 Some very important, some less so.